 - Put the sugar and corn syrup in a large glass bowl.
 Stir to combine.

-- Microwave for 3 minutes, then stir.
+- Microwave (on full power) for 3 minutes, then stir.
 Microwave for another 3 minutes.

 - Add the butter and peanuts and stir.

 - Put back in the microwave for 2 more minutes.

 - Stir in the baking soda and vanilla.

 - Quickly turn out the mixture onto the warmed baking sheet.
 Spread the candy out with a flat spreading knife (I buttered it lightly) as evenly and thinly as you can.
 Don't worry about getting it symmetrical or neat.